-So, how is your standardized work (SW) implementation going?
+So, how is your standardized work implementation going?

-Responses to that usually paint an ugly picture.
+Responses to that question usually paint an ugly picture.
 Here’s what I frequently hear:

-- “We just don’t have the discipline Toyota has to make SW work.”
+- “We just don’t have the discipline Toyota has to make standardized work work.”

-- “We have trouble transferring good SW from worksite to another.”
+- “We have trouble transferring good standardized work from one worksite to another.”

 - “We are good at determining the One Best Way, but people always insist on doing it their way.”